Joebenitus/quest_on_rails/README.md

 - "As a player, I want to know when an enemy is defeated so I ca nget an item and earn HP by getitng that item."
 - "As a player, I want to be able to go on multiple quests."
 - "As a player, I want to be able to collect items throughout the game."
+- "As a player I want to be able to go on quests, collect items, and fight enemies in order to get HP to win."

 ## Setup/Installation Requirements